Generalized forms of types N = 1, 2 and higher gauge theory: Generalized forms and gauge theory

 Detailed studies of generalized forms are often restricted to types $N \leq 2$.
-In this work, we likewise focus on the two cases $N=1$ and $N=2$, which simplify the notation while revealing patterns that generalize to higher types.
+Here we likewise focus on the cases $N=1$ and $N=2$, which simplify the notation while revealing patterns that generalize to higher types. \paragraph{Type $N=1$.}Consider the generalized forms